Lyquix/php-git-deploy/README.md

 ## Deploy Different Branches to Different Environments

-If you have multiple branches that you need to deploy to different environments, just copy the script and its configuration, and add its own webhook.
+If you have multiple branches that you need to deploy to different environments, just copy the script and configuration files, and add its own webhook.
 For example, you can have a deploy script in your development server and in your production server, with different configurations and their own webhooks.
 This will allow you to deploy different branches to different environments.

 ## Manual Triggering